 These days on a few sections of the train line are still operating, and of course even less so with the conflict in Syria.
 There has been lots of talks of restoring stations and other parts of the lines, but there has not been much movement on that.
 It would be amazing to return here again one day, perhaps once the conflict in Syria is over to actually get a chance to see the station operate again.
 If the station, that is will operate again in the future.

 The Hejaz train station is located in Amman along King Abdullah Street.
-Now mind you that street is incredibly long.
+Now, mind you that street is incredibly long.
 It is several miles outside of the city center.
-It shows up on a lot of the hotels maps however.
+It shows up on a lot of the hotel maps, however.

 Getting here is a bit tricky if you don’t have your own transportation and even if you do have your own transportation.
 It is not a popular tourist stop as most people don’t even know it exists here.
 Getting a taxi might be a bit pricey but probably your best option if you are intent on visiting.
 Worth a visit only for the most dedicated of travelers.